 - 2 tbsp fresh ginger, finely diced or grated

-- 3 small (Thai) chilli peppers, cut in rings (I used 1 large de-seeded red chilli pepper)
+- 3 small (Thai) chili peppers, cut in rings (I used 1 large de-seeded red chili pepper)

 - 2 tbsp fresh coriander leaves, finely chopped

 - 1 tsp sea salt and a helping of freshly ground black pepper